-Using parallel TCP is the most common technique that is used in PSockets [51] and GridFTP [40].
-Using multiple TCP streams may increase the usage of network bandwidth, but it is performance depend on many factors, such as the number of parallel streams and the buffer sizes of each flow [106].
+Using parallel TCP is the most common technique that is used in PSockets [17] and GridFTP [18].
+Using multiple TCP streams may increase the usage of network bandwidth, but its performance depends on many factors, such as the number of parallel streams and the buffer sizes of each flow [19].